t3humphries/t3humphries.github.io/_pages/about.md

 ---

 I am a Master's Student at the University of Waterloo under the supervision of [Florian Kerschbaum](https://cs.uwaterloo.ca/~fkerschb), working in the [Cryptography Security and Privacy (CrySP) Lab](https://crysp.uwaterloo.ca).
-My research interests include Differntial Privacy and the security and privacy of machine learning.
+My current interests include differential privacy and the security and privacy of machine learning.